aliimtiaz786/RideSchedules/README.md

 # Introduction
-This small project is parses csv file which has ride schedules segment details and enrich it with stop names and flatten it by stop wise instead of segment The API is using in memory storage to store and retrieve information
+This small project parses csv file which has ride schedules segment details and enrich it with stop names and flatten it by stop wise instead of segment.

 # Project Documentation
 1. Process all rows of ride_schedule.csv and enrich them with the stop name using “stop_details.csv” as a look-up.
 Write the output to another csv file called stop_details_enriched.csv